TobitoSabrito/Yavuzlar/TobitoShell/User Guide.md

 1. **Run Command**:
    - Enter a command and click **Run**.
 The output will be shown below.
+   - Using bash commands is enough for all OS's.

 2. **File Upload**:
    - Select a file and click **Upload File** to upload it.